cybertec-postgresql/pg_rewrite/README.md

     target table, the data type conversion should not turn non-NULL value to NULL or vice versa.

-3. CHECK and FOREIGN KEY are created automatically by `rewrite_table()` when all the data changes have been applied to the target table.
+3. CHECK constraints are created automatically by `rewrite_table()` when all the data changes have been applied to the target table.
 However, these constraints are created as NOT VALID, so you need to use the `ALTER TABLE ...
 VALIDATE CONSTRAINT ...` command to validate them.

-    Of course, the function could create the constraints immediately as valid, but that would imply blocking access to the table for significant time.
+    (The function does not create these constraints immediately as valid, because that would imply blocking access to the table for significant time.)

+4. FOREIGN KEY constraints are also created automatically and need to be validated using the `ALTER TABLE ...
+VALIDATE CONSTRAINT ...` command, unless the referencing table is partitioned: the NOT VALID option is currently not supported for partitioned tables.

+    Therefore, if the referencing table is partitioned, you need to use the `ALTER TABLE ...
+ADD CONSTRAINT ...
+FOREIGN KEY ...` command after `rewrite_table()` has finished.
+Please run the command as soon as possible to minimize the risk that applications modify the database in a way that violates the constraints.

+5. Drop all foreign keys involving the source table.

+    You probably want to drop the source table anyway, but if you don't, you should at least drop its FOREIGN KEY constraints.
+As the table was renamed, applications will no longer update it.
+Therefore, attempts to update the other tables involved in its foreign keys may cause errors.

 # Progress monitoring